Storm King School

-The Storm King School (SKS) is an independent coeducational boarding and day school in the U.S. state of New York.
+The Storm King School (SKS) is an independent coeducational boarding and day school in Cornwall-on-Hudson, New York, United States.
 Established in 1867, it is one of New York's oldest boarding schools.
-It is a college preparatory school for students in grades 8 to post-graduate, with an enrollment of 195 and 37 faculty living on or near campus through the year.
+It is a college preparatory school for students in grades 8 to post-graduate, with an enrollment of 185 and 37 faculty living on or near campus through the year.

 The Storm King School ranks as the 36th best boarding school in North America.
-Its recent graduates matriculated into some of the top universities in the United States, including Harvard University, The University of Chicago, Georgetown University, Cornell University, Notre Dame University, NYU Stern School of Business, Tufts University, Wellesley College, University of Virginia and The US Military Academy at West Point.
+Its recent graduates matriculated into some of the top universities in the United States, including Harvard University, The University of Chicago, Carnegie Mellon University, Yale University, Georgetown University, Columbia University, Cornell University, MIT, Notre Dame University, University of Pennsylvania, NYU Stern School of Business, Tufts University, Wellesley College, University of Virginia and the US Military Academy at West Point.

-Its students have also been nominated to serve as pages at the United States Senate, won prestigious scholarships with the United States Senate Youth Program, appeared in the top 20 of the American Idol competition, and received athletic scholarships to NCAA programs throughout the nation.
+The Storm King School's students have been nominated to serve as pages at the United States Senate, won prestigious scholarships with the United States Senate Youth Program, appeared in the top 20 of the American Idol competition, and received athletic scholarships to NCAA programs throughout the nation.

-The school enrolls students from 27 countries.
-75% percent of students are boarding, and 25% are day students.
-53% are male and 47% female.
+The school enrolls students from 25 countries.
+Seventy-five percent of students are boarding, and 25% are day students.
+Fifty-three percent are male and 47% female.

 The school is accredited by the New York Association of Independent Schools, and is a member of the New York State Association of Independent Schools, the National Association of Independent Schools, the College Board, and other education organizations.

 A 15-member board of trustees governs the school.

 Location

-The Storm King School is in Orange County, N.Y., about an hour's drive north of New York City, It sits approximately 900 feet above the west bank of the Hudson River, on a spur of Storm King Mountain, with views of the Shawangunk Mountains and distant Catskills.
+The Storm King School is in Orange County, about an hour's drive north of New York City.
+It sits approximately 900 feet above the west bank of the Hudson River, on a spur of Storm King Mountain, with views of the Shawangunk Mountains and distant Catskills.
 It adjoins Black Rock Forest Nature Preserve to the south.

-The school lies in the historic Hudson Valley between West Point and Newburgh.
+The school lies in the Hudson Valley between West Point and Newburgh.
 The nearby Storm King Art Center is an outdoor sculpture museum with work by world-class sculptors and artists.